Ro-Galvan/a-penny-for-your-thoughts/README.md

    **if you don't have mongoDB installed, make sure to install it first

 - express
-- Run `npm start` to start the application and to test and seed (enter in insomnia manually) the database go to Insomnia
+- Run `npm start` or `nodemon` to start the application and to test and seed (enter in insomnia manually) the database go to Insomnia
-- After you seed your db in Insomnia you can always go to MongoDb Compass to clear it or dirctly from the terminal by entering `mongo` and entering the appropriate commands
+- After you seed your db in Insomnia you can always go to MongoDb Compass to clear it or directly from the VS terminal by entering `mongo` and entering the appropriate commands.
+- To exit out of the application, type `Ctrl + C` for windows or `Command + C`

 # Usage
 ![Insomnia setup](./assets/insomnia-overview.png)